usnistgov/metaschema-xslt/support/xspec-dev/testing.md

   - Runtime parameter semantics
   - Exception handling

+(XSpec especially with `@run-as='external'` is able to provide support for much of this, but specific means are tbd.)

+Contributor at-galtm also notes that message handling code in the [xslt3-functions project repository](https://github.com/usnistgov/xslt3-functions) is configurable to emit processing instructions (instead of or with `xsl:message`) as message proxies, making this functionality testable.

 Additionally, plenty of 'obvious' tasks remain to be done, including

   - Addressing functional gaps e.g. Schematron, `x:label`, `x:pending`